craigsapp/ratioscore/doc/about/index.md

 </script>

-The Ratioscore was first converted into MIDI and then loaded into Sibelius to quantize the note durations into musical rhythms.
+The Ratioscore was first converted into MIDI and then loaded into Sibelius to quantize note durations into notatable rhythms.

 <h2> Conference </h2>